Reviews You Can Rely On

 Credit: Jeremy Benson

 The Cateye Quick was also really outstanding here.
 Its wireless design makes it super simple to throw onto your handlebars, tighten the sensor to your fork with the accompanying magnet on a spoke, tap in a few data points (wheel circumference and units of measurement), and start rolling.
-The whole setup only takes about 5 minutes if you're screwing around and didn't read the instructions.
+The setup only takes about 5 minutes if you're screwing around and didn't read the instructions.

 bike computer - the most complicated step to setting up the cateye quick is...